Arpit9110/SY0_701/Domain_14.md

  - Ease of Deployment: Cloud services are easier to set up than on-premise solutions.

- - Risk Transference: Some risks are transferred to the provider, but mostlty customers are responsible for security.
+ - Risk Transference: Some risks are transferred to the provider, but mostly customers are responsible for security.

  - Ease of recovery: Cloud services offer easy data recovery and backup solutions.

- - Patch Avalibility: Providers release patches for vulnerabilities automatically.
+ - Patch Availability: Providers release patches for vulnerabilities automatically.

  - Inability to patch: Compatibility issues or lack of control can hinder patching.